muyangren907/flask_tg/readthedocs/index.rst

 * Are you new here?
 Jump straight into :ref:`installation`!
 * Looking for the method reference?
 See :ref:`client-ref`.
 * Did you upgrade the library?
 Please read :ref:`changelog`.
-* Used daxiedewuyu before v1.0?
+* Used django before v1.0?
 See :ref:`compatibility-and-convenience`.
 * Coming from Bot API or want to create new bots?
 See :ref:`botapi`.
 * Need the full API reference? https://tl.flask.dev/.